Donrwalsh/syxer/README.md

 - [x] Does grouping Double Bogeys and Double Bogey+s together change the overall stroke score?
   - yes, but this was an administrative decision for record-keeping so it can stay this way.
 (I happened to code with this assumption so we good here)
-- [ ] When we're talking No Stats for partial data, how does Makes play into that?
+- [x] When we're talking No Stats for partial data, how does Makes play into that?
   - Makes will also be empty in a no stats situation,
 - [ ] In the event that a player does not make a selection in time for kickoff, what happens?
 Is a default selection made or are they penalized and required to make a selection after data starts rolling in?
+- [ ] What happens if for a given tournament a player's roster is invalid? i.e. 7 or more of their athletes aren't participating in the tournament and so they cannot actually pick 6 athletes to compete (similar situation if 4 or more of a given division of their roster aren't competing)

 ## Train of Thought / Working Notes